Economics Scholarships for College

 Scholarships for Women in Economics

-• Institute for Women’s Policy Research Scholarships: Support women engaged in research on labor markets, wages, social policy, and gender equity in economics.
+• Institute for Women’s Policy Research support: Awards for research aligned with labor markets, wages, family policy, and related areas.

-• Women in Economics or Women in Finance Awards (university-based): Many economics departments create their own named scholarships for women who excel in coursework and research.
+• Departmental women-in-economics awards: Many universities administer named scholarships for women who excel in advanced coursework or research.

-• Rotary Global Grant Scholarship: Supports graduate study abroad in fields such as development economics, international trade, or peace and conflict economics.
+• Rotary Global Grant Scholarship: Supports graduate study abroad, including development economics, trade, and policy-related work.

-• Central Bank & Policy Institution Scholarships: Some central banks and international organizations sponsor graduate students who focus on monetary policy, financial stability, or international economics.
+• Central bank and policy institution support: Some institutions sponsor graduate students working in monetary policy, financial stability, or international economics.

 • Goldman Sachs Scholarship for Excellence: Supports high-achieving economics, finance, or business students from underrepresented backgrounds.